Guardsquare/proguard/docs/md/manual/attributes.md

   like ordinary classes.
 Compilers may need this information to find classes referenced in a compiled library.
 Code may access this information by reflection, for instance to derive the simple name of the class.

+`PermittedSubclasses` <div>(Java 15 or higher)</div>
+: Specifies the allowed extensions or implementations of sealed classes or interfaces.

 `EnclosingMethod`<div>(Java 5 or higher)</div>
 : Specifies the method in which the class was defined.
 Compilers may need this